Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 The Key Results might be:

-Databox is a SaaS tool for small and medium-sized businesses.
+Databox is a SaaS and marketing reporting software for small and medium-sized businesses.

 We have around 20 employees.
 Here is how our OKRs might cascade through the organization for this quarter (Q3 2018).